ufal/npfl129/exam/questions.md

 - Describe the K-means algorithm, including the `kmeans++` initialization.
 What is the loss function that the algorithm optimizes?
 What can you say about the algorithm convergence?
 [20]

 - Name at least two clustering algorithms.
 What is their main principle?
 How do they differ?
 [10]

+#### Questions@:, Lecture 12 Questions

+- Considering statistical hypothesis testing, define type I errors and type II errors (in terms of the null hypothesis).
+Finally, define what a significance level is.
+[10]

+- Explain what a test statistic and a p-value are.
+[10]

+- Write down the steps of a statistical hypothesis test, including a definition of a p-value.
+[10]

+- Explain the differences between a one-sample test, two-sample test, and a paired test.
+[10]

+- When considering multiple comparison problem, define the family-wise error rate, and prove the Bonferroni correction, which allows limiting the family-wise error rate by a given $\alpha$.
+[10]

+- For a trained model and a given test set with $N$ examples and metric $E$, write how to estimate 95\% confidence intervals using bootstrap resampling.
+[10]

+- For two trained models and a given test set with $N$ examples and metric $E$, explain how to perform a paired bootstrap test that the first model is better than the other.
+[10]

+- For two trained models and a given test set with $N$ examples and metric $E$, explain how to perform a random permutation test that the first model is better than the other with a significance level $\alpha$.
+[10]